hellerve/blog/wip/Atoms,_And_Why_Theyre_Useful.md

 languages that do not have atoms, this is not what they were made for<sup><a href="#1">1</a></sup>.
-A string should be used either for interfacing with the user of our system or as a piece of data that you want to apply some transformation on—say a compiler, linter, or even a HTTP request handler.
+A string should be used either for interfacing with the user of our system or as a piece of data that you want to apply some transformation on—say a compiler, linter, or even an HTTP request handler.

-One perfectly valid usecase of symbols is to use them for signalling between functions.
+One perfectly valid usecase of symbols is to use them to signal between functions.
 This makes for a cleaner interface: I can make sure everyone knows that this information is not intended to be processed or handed to the user: it only changes the behavior of the function.